2KAbhishek/auto-purchase/README.md

 ## What is this

-OOPs explained using an auto repair shop.
+OOP explained using an auto repair shop.

 ## Prerequisites